From Chapati to Culinary Empire: How Kiano Moju is Reinventing African Cuisine

 afri cali Kiano Moju at Jikoni Studio // Image Credit: Ryan Panlasigui

 On Saturday, I made little care packages for my friends and my mom.
 I lined up little brown bags and put my gloves on and baked cookies and a big batch of spaghetti sauce and cabbage rolls.
 Then I drove around and left them at people’s doors.
 I called them as I drove away.
-That was the best I could do with cooking and sharing, and I got so much joy when all my friends sent me selfies of them eating the food and cookies.
+Cooking and sharing brought me so much joy, especially when friends sent selfies of them enjoying the food and cookies.

 RH: Tell us more about your most recent business venture, Jikoni Culinary Creative Studio.